not-nic/farmhand-data-api/README.md

 # Farmhand Data API

 This is the `farmhand-data-api` which is a Python backend API for ingesting data into the farmhand application.
-It handles scraping mods from the modhub, XML conversion and Map & Savegame data.
+It handles scraping mods from the ModHub, XML conversion and Map & Savegame data.

 > [!NOTE]
 > See the `farmhand-service` backend API here: https://github.com/not-nic/farmhand